 May 19 update

-Local Motion has submitted extensive comments to DPRW regarding detour routing, signage, and marketing.
-We are meeting with DPRW staff next week to review those recommendations.
+Local Motion has submitted extensive comments to BPRW regarding detour routing, signage, and marketing.
+We are meeting with BPRW staff next week to review those recommendations.

 May 8 update